Death of Wang Yue

-Wang Yue (王悦 (Wáng Yuè)), also known as "Little Yue Yue" (小悅悅), was a two-year-old Chinese girl who was run over by two vehicles on the afternoon of 13 October 2011, in a narrow road in Foshan, Guangdong.
+Wang Yue (王悦 (Wáng Yuè)), also known as "Little Yue Yue" (小悅悅), was a two-year-old Chinese girl who was run over by a van driver on the afternoon of 13 October 2011, in a narrow road in Foshan, Guangdong.
 As she lay bleeding and unconscious on the road for more than seven minutes, at least 18 passers-by skirted around her body, ignoring her.
 She was eventually helped by a female rubbish scavenger and sent to a hospital for treatment, but succumbed to her injuries and died eight days later.
 The closed-circuit television recording of the incident was uploaded onto the Internet, and quickly stirred widespread reaction in China and overseas.

 Many commentators believed this to be indicative of the moral decline in contemporary Chinese society.
 However, other commentators credited the high-profile Peng Yu incident in 2006, in which someone who helped an injured accident victim was accused of having injured the victim himself and was forced to pay for the victim's medical bill, as having caused people to fear getting in trouble for helping in Wang's case.
 Several regional Good Samaritan laws were passed following the incident and in 2017 a new national Good Samaritan law came into force to prevent such situations through the country.

-Accident
+Crash

 Wang, who was two years old, wandered away from her home in Foshan while her mother was quickly collecting laundry during a thunderstorm.
 Closed-circuit television cameras captured the child wandering into a narrow, busy market street.
 Within a few moments of her appearance on the screen, Wang was struck by a white van, and knocked to the ground and under the van's front wheels.
 The van driver pauses, but does not get out.
 After a moment, he pulls forward slowly, at which time his rear wheel drives over Wang.
 The driver moves on.
 Subsequently, at least 18 people walk past her, and fail to assist her, some pausing to stare before moving on.
 In that time, another large truck runs over Wang's legs with both front and back tires.
 She is eventually helped by a female rubbish scavenger, Chen Xianmei (陈贤妹).
 Wang's parents Wang Chichang and Qu Feifei chose not to blame anyone besides themselves for their daughter's death.
 Qu said, "Granny Chen represents the best of human nature, it's the nicest and most natural side of us."

-The drivers of both vehicles were detained by police in the days after the incident on suspicion of causing a traffic accident.
+The drivers of both vehicles were detained by police in the days after the incident on suspicion of causing a traffic crash.